kociumba/kutils/README.md

 ## Features

 Implemented features:
- - custom damage tint (opacity 0 turns off tint)
+ - custom damage tint
-    > [!NOTE]
+ - disable damage tint (by setting the opacity to 0)
-   >  this is implemented using core shaders instead of a mixins
+> stopped being stupid and wrote a proper mixin for this 😎
-   >  couse I'm stupid and could figure it out myself, so you need to reload resources to
+> no more core shaders and resource reloading
-   >  apply changes.
-I'm fully intending to migrate this to mixins when I figure out how.
+ - time changer (freeze time client side on a specific tick amount)
- - time changer (freeze time on a specific tick amount)
+ - always sprint toggle (does not reset on death)

 ## FAQ